top of page

 4. Manage Crisis

-When it comes to high-profile cases, you can always expect for crises to appear unexpectedly.
-During our virtual media training program, we cover crisis management in detail and equip you with skills and strategies that you can employ right away.
+When it comes to high-profile cases, a crisis can appear unexpectedly.
+During Bulletproof Media Training's virtual media training sessions, we cover crisis management in detail and equip you with skills and strategies that you can employ right away.
 That way, you can mitigate damage, address concerns, and reassure the public and stakeholders of your law firm.

 5. Maximise Positive Exposure